 John Williams' score for the film is a song called "Somewhere In My Memory."
 It's used mainly as soundtrack for both Home Alone films; however, he did a couple different recordings of the song itself.
 The full song done with vocals is on the Home Alone 2: Lost in New York (1992) music track with Bette Midler.

 Director Chris Columbus envisioned a scene in which the furnace came to life, gets up on all fours and chases Kevin to the stairs.
 The scene would have cost over a million dollars so it was trimmed down to the furnace simply lighting up and groaning Kevin's name.

-From 1993 to 1996 and again in 1998, NBC aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on NBC a week before Christmas).
-The film would air on NBC until 1999, in which it aired the Sunday after Thanksgiving weekend in 1999, in which it was the last time it aired on NBC.
-The film also aired on Thanksgiving Day for 24 hours on FX in 2009.
+From 1993 to 1996 and again in 1998, NBC aired 'Home Alone' during the 8/7c time slot on Thanksgiving evening as part of their holiday promotion (Jurassic Park (1993) aired in its place in 1997 and 'Home Alone' aired on N.B.C. a week before Christmas).
+The film would air on NBC until 1999, when it aired the Sunday after Thanksgiving weekend in 1999, when it was the last time it aired on NBC.
+The film also aired on Thanksgiving for 24 hours on FX in 2009.